petermoorey/petermoorey.github.io/_posts/2025-03-10-dhcp-server-analysis.markdown

 **DHCP (Dynamic Host Configuration Protocol)**

-DHCP is a network management protocol used to automate the process of configuring devices on IP networks.
+DHCP is a protocol used to automate the process of configuring devices on IP networks.
 It allows devices to receive IP addresses and other network configuration parameters automatically, without the need for manual intervention.
 This is essential for managing large networks efficiently.
 When a device connects to the network, it sends a DHCP request to the DHCP server, which then assigns an IP address and other necessary configuration details to the device.

 **DHCP Relays**